libbyshoop/csinparallel/modules/Phoenix++MR/source/phoenix/phoenix.rst

 - Run the word count program to print the top 20 words, the top 50 words, and the top 100 words.
 How does the run-time change?

-- Most of the words that have been showing up are common short words, such as "and", "the", "of", "in", and "a".
-Modify the ``map()`` function to only print out words that are five characters or longer.
-What are the top ten words now?
-How does Charles Dickens' top 10 words differ from Arthur Conan Doyle's?

 - Use the setenv command to set the ``MR_NUMTHREADS`` environmental variable to a user inutted number of threads in ``main.cpp``.
 Check the setenv documentation for more details.

 - Check the number of CPU cores on your machine by checking ``/proc/cpuinfo``.
   Vary the number of threads from *1...c* where *c* is the number of CPU cores.
+  Using ``sherlock.txt`` create files from sizes 100MB ...
+500MB in increments
+  of 100MB.
 Plot your timing results using Matplotlib.

+- Most of the words that have been showing up are common short words, such as "and", "the", "of", "in", and "a".
+Modify the ``map()`` function to only print out words that are five characters or longer.
+What are the top ten words now?
+How does Charles Dickens' top 10 words differ from Arthur Conan Doyle's?

 - *Challenge*: The words that are showing up are still those that largely reflect the grammar of an author's writing.
 These are known as function words.